by Sirius Fourside – Grow smarter: LEDs for weed, setting up right, sick plant fixes, effective nutrients, reliable seeds.

 How to Water Cannabis Plants

 Coco coir – Aim to water plants every 1-2 days.
 If coco is staying wet for 3+ days, give less water at a time until plants get bigger and start drinking more.
 Don’t wait for your coco coir to dry out, but don’t water if the top 1/2″ (~1.5 cm) feels “wet”.
-If the container feels light, it’s time to water!

-2. When watering with nutrients added to your water, make sure that 10-20% of the water comes out the bottom of your container.
+- If adding nutrients to your water – Once plants are 30 days old, always make sure that 10-20% of the water comes out the bottom of your container.
+Remove the runoff water immediately (don’t let plants sit in water).
 This helps prevent pH problems and excess nutrient buildup, amongst other things.
-If growing in soil with no added nutrients in the water, try to avoid runoff so you’re not accidentally washing away all the nutrients in your soil.

-Playing the Light Game
+Mistake 3: Playing the Light Game

-There are plenty of ways to deliver light to your plant.
+There are plenty of ways to deliver light to your cannabis plant.
 Some growers are lucky enough to get their light straight from the sun. *grumble*

 The fact is, most types of grow lights will work just fine under the right circumstances.
 If you’re somewhat new to growing indoors and are having a hard time deciding on a grow light, here’s what I would recommend: